richardltc/boxwallet/README.md

 # What is BoxWallet? #

-BoxWallet is a multi-coin CLI tool, that gets your coin-of-choice wallet/node set-up fast with just a few commands:
+BoxWallet is a single binary multi-coin CLI tool, that gets your coin-of-choice wallet/node set-up fast with just a few commands:

 boxwallet "coin" - allows you to choose your coin of choice, which, when selected, downloads the projects core files from their official website and installs them automatically.